WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis

 \paragraph{Effect of Discriminant Number $\discNum$} We also ablate on the effect of discriminant number $\discNum$, by testing our method with $\discNum \in \{10, 100, 500, 1000, 1500, 2000\}$ on the same model.
 For each discriminant number, we test with varied scaling factor within the same set as above, and report the highest AUROC results.
 We further report individual performance from each subspace.
 The results are demonstrated in Fig. \ref{fig:ablateNumDisc}.
 As the discriminant number increases, \textit{the individual performance in both \gSpaceS and \hSpaceS space improves as the result of better separation between discriminative and residual information}.
 The trend stops when the number is sufficiently large, as the separation saturates.
 As a result, the intergrated performance becomes stable with increased discriminant number.

-\paragraph{Robustness against Training Data Number $\trainNum$} Here we explore the effects of the training data number $\trainNum$ on the performance of \methName.
-We vary the data number for parameters fitting, and plot the resulting average AUROC for individual subspace performance and integrated performance in Fig. \ref{fig:ablateTrainNum}.
-Near-optimal results can be achieved once $20\%$ number of training data ($200K$ out of over $1000K$) is available, indicating the data efficiency of our method.
+\paragraph{Robustness against Training Data Number $\trainNum$} Here we explore the effects of the training data quantity $\trainNum$ on the performance of \methName.
+We vary the quantity and plot the resulting average AUROC for individual subspace performance and integrated performance in Fig. \ref{fig:ablateTrainNum}.
+Near-optimal results occur with $20\%$ of the training data ($200K$ out of over $1000K$), indicating the data efficiency of our method.